 - 13. The official signature sheet (supplied at the Final Defense by the Graduate Office) must have all signatures and be filed in the Graduate Office. - 14.
-The Doctoral Candidate must submit at least five paper, unbound copies and one electronic copy of the thesis (in final form) to the School of Graduate Studies.
-All paper copies must be on acid-free (pH neutral) paper.
-A form for ProQuest Information and Learning must also be filled in (thesis will be microfilmed at Graduate School expense).
+The Doctoral Candidate must submit one electronic copy of the thesis (in final form) to the School of Graduate Studies.
 Please contact the Graduate Office about specifics on depositing of the thesis. - 15.
 The Doctoral Candidate must file a "Survey of Earned Doctorates" form at https://sed.norc.org/doctorate